 What is an Anti-Corruption Strategy?

-The Anti-Corruption Strategy is a document that facilitates ensuring the teamwork of all state bodies to combat corruption.
+The Anti-Corruption Strategy is a document that facilitates ensuring the teamwork of all state bodies to combat corruption in Ukraine.

 The development and coordination of the implementation of the Anti-Corruption Strategy is the responsibility of the National Agency on Corruption Prevention (NACP), assigned to it at the legislative level.

-In order to ensure high quality of the document, the NACP involved experts, civil society activists, international partners and all interested persons in developing the Strategy through online discussions held in early July.
+In order to ensure the high quality of the document, the NACP involved experts, civil society activists, international partners, and all interested entities in developing the Strategy through online discussions held in early July 2020.

-Every year, the NACP evaluates the implementation of the Anti-Corruption Strategy, preparing a National Report on Implementation of the Anti-Corruption Policy.
-Also, through this, the State Program for the implementation of the Strategy may be amended annually in order to sustain its relevance.
+Every year, the NACP will assess the implementation of the Anti-Corruption Strategy, preparing a National Report on Implementation of the Anti-Corruption Policy.
+Also, through this, the Action Plan for the implementation of the Strategy may be amended annually in order to sustain its relevance.

 What are the main principles of the new Anti-Corruption Strategy?